e-j-w/ChartOfNuclides/doc/MANUAL.md

 ## What is a "chart of nuclides"?

 The [chart of nuclides](https://en.wikipedia.org/wiki/Table_of_nuclides) is to nuclear physics what the [periodic table of the elements](https://en.wikipedia.org/wiki/Periodic_table) is to chemistry.
-While the periodic table lists the known elements of nature (defined by the number of protons in the atomic nucleus), the chart of nuclides is a 2D graph showing all known isotopes in nature (defined by the number of protons **and** neutrons in the atomic nucleus).
+While the periodic table lists the known elements of nature (defined by the number of protons in the atomic nucleus), the chart of nuclides is a 2D table showing all known isotopes in nature (defined by the number of protons **and** neutrons in the atomic nucleus).

 For example: while [carbon](https://en.wikipedia.org/wiki/Carbon) appears as a single element in the periodic table with 6 protons, in the chart of nuclides all known isotopes of carbon are shown, including carbon-12 and carbon-13 (which make up almost all of the carbon on Earth), carbon-14 (which is radioactive and is used in [carbon dating](https://en.wikipedia.org/wiki/Radiocarbon_dating)), as well as several other short-lived radioactive isotopes of carbon which have been studied using various nuclear reactions.